Travel insurance for India

 Cover for medical emergencies and hospital bills

-As a developing nation, healthcare in India isn’t always up to the same standard as in New Zealand.
+Healthcare in India isn’t always up to the same standard as in New Zealand.
 Food sanitation and general hygiene are poor in many areas, meaning that stomach bugs like the infamous ‘Delhi Belly’ are common.

 We know how upsetting and uncomfortable it can be to fall sick on holiday, which is why our TravelCare policy includes comprehensive cover for medical emergencies and hospital bills.